 In 2015 we made links with Rosendale School in London, to engage in an approach to learning called that ReflectED, in order to further engage our pupils in next step learning.
 Initially the project started in one class; however we quickly developed this practice throughout the whole school.
 At The Leys Primary School children are taught the skills of reflection and how to record their learning moments and strategies.
 Teachers can also look across these reflections to understand what pupils are enjoying or struggling with, and identify specific pupil needs.

+Evidence suggests the metacognitive skills children develop through ReflectED will significantly enhance their learning.
+How does it work?
 Pupils in Years 1,3,5 receive a weekly ReflectED (metacognition) lesson, following a series of lesson plans developed by Rosendale teachers.
 However throughout the week, ALL pupils have a chance to reflect on their learning and pupils record more focused reflections in Years 4,5, and 6.

+What is Metacognition?
 Recent research from the Sutton Trust provides a detailed analysis of the most effective strategies to raise attainment and close the attainment gap.
 Amongst the top three is ‘meta-cognitive strategies’ defined by the Trust as: